PseudoDevs/IamGhost/abcmd2.md

-Last updated: 2024-04-08 12:03:27
+Last updated: 2024-04-08 14:54:45
-Random Quote: I am the storm, my lord, the first storm, and the last.  -  Euron Greyjoy
+Random Quote: Financial adviser's not my dream job, but I am taking a fing bite out of the apple. - Bruce Liddell